nikohaap/helm-sample-app/README.md

 For the direct deployment without storing the helm chart first see [codefresh-do-not-store.yml](codefresh-do-not-store.yml)

 More details can be found in [Codefresh documentation](https://codefresh.io/docs/docs/yaml-examples/examples/helm)

+## Using this project with Lightstep

+Sign up for a [Lightstep account](https://go.lightstep.com/trial) and set your project access token as the `LS_KEY` value in Helm to enable reporting.
+You can set this value in the `codefresh.yml` file, by passing it as a environment value to the `deploy` step in Codefresh.